 Scope of these terms of use for PERI Applications

 General.
-These terms of use for PERI Applications (“Terms of Use”) govern the use of the software, apps and tools provided by PERI (“Applications”), on the websites of PERI Oplate with registered office in Šimanovci Zmaja Vuka Ognjenog 2, Serbia (“PERI”, “we” or “us”), in particular on www.peri. , including all language versions and national websites of PERI and including access to the Applications and access to the myPERI Portal at portal.peri.com (“Portal”).
+These terms of use for PERI Applications (“Terms of Use”) govern the use of the software, apps and tools provided by PERI (“Applications”), on the websites of PERI Oplate with registered office in Šimanovci Zmaja Vuka Ognjenog 2, Serbia (“PERI”, “we” or “us”), in particular on www.peri.rs including all language versions and national websites of PERI and including access to the Applications and access to the myPERI Portal at portal.peri.com (“Portal”).
 They also apply to the use of Applications that PERI makes available for download in download stores such as Apple AppStore or Google PlayStore for you as a User (“User” or “you”).
 PERI and the User are each referred to in these terms of use as a “Party” and jointly as the “Parties”.
 These Terms of Use shall also apply if the User accesses the Applications and/or the Portal via a redirection from an external website or via hyperlink from an external source.
 However, these Terms of Use shall only apply to the extent PERI hast not agreed otherwise with the User, for example in an order form confirmed by us.

 Third-party applications.
 Furthermore, under certain circumstances, PERI enables the User to access third-party applications via the PERI websites and/or by using the Portal.
 PERI is not a contractual partner of the User for the provision of third-party applications.
 PERI merely provides the User with the opportunity to enter into a contractual relationship with the third-party provider for the use of the third-party application.
 The User has no claim to the procurement or conclusion of contracts with third parties.
 PERI is not authorised to accept legal declarations (Willenserklärungen) that are to be made to the third-party provider.
 PERI recommends that the User carefully read and retain the contractual terms and conditions of the third-party provider.
 For the use of the application of the third-party provider, the contractual terms and conditions of the respective third-party provider apply.
 Therefore, Users have claims for the use of or in connection with the use of the third-party provider’s applications exclusively against the third-party provider.
 These Terms of Use do not apply to the use of third-party applications.